Edited by Stijn Smismans

-Carlo Ruzza INTRODUCTION This chapter starts from the assumption that associations can have a positive effect and contribute to a democratisation of supranational systems of governance and examines the conditions under which a democratising effect can develop.
+8. European institutions and the policy discourse of organised civil society Carlo Ruzza INTRODUCTION This chapter starts from the assumption that associations can have a positive effect and contribute to a democratisation of supranational systems of governance and examines the conditions under which a democratising effect can develop.
 It concentrates on the role of public-interest associations in their relation with European institutions, and more specifically on social movement related associations, which it argues are a distinctive type, and proceeds to illustrate their characteristics and impact.
 In the empirical part of this chapter, a methodology is proposed to examine the specific ways in which they can contribute to democracy.
 This is based on an analysis of their policy discourse as reflected in policy documents and a comparison with institutional documents.
 It is argued that the major contribution of movement-related associations can be the representation of sectors of the population that would otherwise be excluded from the policy process, the contribution of policy knowledge relatively unaffected by vested interests, and monitoring functions on the relations between vested interests and European Union institutions.
 In order to effectively provide these contributions social movements related associations must on the one hand remain independent – that is, free from extensive cooptation which would constitute an institutional capture.
 On the other hand, their policy discourse must be at least in part compatible with the values and objectives of institutions.
 Either cooptation or excessive radicalism and unwillingness to co-operate would make their contribution ineffective.
-Utilising this normative standard the chapter then proceeds to examine their policy discourse and compare it...
+Utilising this normative standard the...

 You are not authenticated to view the full text of this chapter or article.